Sargaleano/chatgpt-python-coach/README.md

 Inside this repository, you'll find a collection of Jupyter Notebooks featuring the Python code examples from the book.
 They are conveniently organised by chapter in the `code` folder.

-Get ready to tackle exciting challenges that put your newfound skills to the test.
+You are about to discover exciting challenges that put your newfound skills to the test.
 Happy coding!